 On any ornaments use like, use adhesive stencils, paint and spouncers to create a message.
 It’s very easy – simply smooth the stencil down, load your spouncer with a small amount of paint and fill in the message.
 Peel away immediately and let dry.

-Making Christmas ornaments is one of my favorite things to do – especially in a small space where you don’t have much room, like an apartment.
+Making DIY Christmas ornaments is one of my favorite things to do – especially in a small space where you don’t have much room, like an apartment.
 I’ll be doing many more crafts suitable for small spaces coming up.